SPECIALTY BILLING — COMPREHENSIVE THERAPY (PT / OT / ST)

 DISCIPLINE DEEP DIVE

-coverage rules.
-Select a discipline to see how Clientele handles billing for your specific practice
+Each therapy discipline has its own evaluation codes, documentation standards, and payer coverage rules.
+Select a discipline to see how Clientele handles billing for your specific practice type.

 Physical Therapy (PT) Common Pitfalls